profsmucker/ta-works/taworks/README.md

 ### End to end testing on new builds
 1. [Go on prod and login](https://team4.uwaterloo.ca/login/)
    * try user:fake pw:fakepw -> it should fail
-   * try user:taform pw:!@#QWEasdzxc -> it should let you login
+   * try user:taform pw:'enter password' -> it should let you login
    * verify logging out and then [Go to page directly](https://team4.uwaterloo.ca/taform/home.html) -> redirects you to login again
 2. [Go on password reset](https://team4.uwaterloo.ca/taform/password_reset)
     * verify entering your own email won't give you the password reset link to the account 'taform'
-    * verify that resetting with the email 'uwtaworks@gmail.com' results in a link to reset password
+    * verify that resetting with the email 'msci.assoc.chair.ugrad@uwaterloo.ca' results in a link to reset password
     * reset the password
     * test login with new password
 3. [Go on password change](https://team4.uwaterloo.ca/taform/password_change)